Skip to content

 Some programs offer specific international student fellowships or scholarships.
 It's worth researching each program's financial aid pages specifically, as this changes year to year.

-How Admissions Committees View International Applications
+How Do Admissions Committees View International Applications

 Deferred MBA programs are building global cohorts.
 International students represent diverse perspectives, industry contexts, and geographic market knowledge that is genuinely valuable to the cohort experience.
 Being an international student is not an admissions disadvantage.

 What matters is the same as for domestic students: clarity of purpose, quality of essays, strength of recommendations, academic profile, and test scores.
-The "why MBA" essay may require slightly more attention to the practical work authorization path — a strong application from an international student is one that shows they've thought through the visa and work authorization logistics, not just the career vision.
+The "why MBA" essay may require slightly more attention to the practical work authorization path.
+A strong application from an international student is one that shows they've thought through the visa and work authorization logistics, not just the career vision.

 The Programs That Are Particularly Welcoming to International Students